Embedding-based Music Emotion Recognition Using Composite Loss: Experiments

-The PMEmo dataset~\cite{PMEmo} contains 794 music samples which are the chorus parts of high quality popular pop-songs gathered from the Billboard Hot 100, the iTunes Top 100 Songs (USA) and the UK Top 40 Singles Chart.
-Each music sample is annotated with arousal and valence intensities between 1 (low) and 9 (high) every 0.5 seconds, and then projected into the range $[0,1]$.
-Similarly to the DEAM dataset, the first 15 seconds of annotations were discarded to take into account the large variance in beginnings of music samples.
-Unlike for the DEAM dataset, music samples and associated arousal/valence sequences of the PMEmo dataset have variable lengths, with sequences ranging from 0.08 to 73.24 seconds (after discarding the 15 first seconds).
-We decided to select music samples with a total length of at least 7.0 seconds to evaluate in total 701 pairs of a music sample and its associated arousal/valence intensities.
-As for the DEAM dataset, the arousal/valence sequence is created for each music sample by computing the average arousal (or valence) intensity over all subjects at each time point.
-Moreover, we use the dataset called "PMEmo2019" which is an updated version of the dataset provided by Zhang {\it et al.}\footnotemark[3].
+PMEmo~\cite{PMEmo} (and more specifically the updated dataset PMEmo2019\footnotemark[3]) contains $794$ music samples which are the chorus parts of high quality popular pop-songs gathered from the Billboard Hot $100$, the iTunes Top $100$ Songs (USA) and the UK Top $40$ Singles Chart.
+457 subjects including 366 Chinese university students, 44 Chinese music students and 47 English speaking individuals were recruited for the annotation process.
+Each music sample is annotated with arousal and valence intensities between $1$ (low) and $9$ (high) every $0.5$ seconds, and then projected into the range $[0,1]$.
+Similarly to DEAM, the first $15$ seconds of annotations were discarded by taking into account a large variance in beginnings of music samples.
+Unlike DEAM, music samples and associated arousal and valence sequences in PMEmo have variable lengths ranging from $0.08$ to $73.24$ seconds.
+We decided to select music samples with a total length of at least $7.0$ seconds to evaluate in total $701$ samples.
+Similarly to DEAM, an arousal/valence sequence $\boldsymbol{X}^{(e)}$ was associated to each music sample by averaging arousal and valence intensities over all subjects who annotated the sample at each timestamp.